akiradreams/akiradreams/README.md

 </a>

 ### Glad to see you here!
 I am a Full Stack programmer with experience in cybersecurity as an N2 Analyst.
 My background in vulnerability analysis has provided me with a deep understanding of application security, while my passion for programming has driven me to develop skills in backend development and Full Stack technologies.
 I consider myself a cooperative, adaptable individual with a strong motivation for continuous learning, always eager to contribute to the success of the team and the projects I am involved in.

 <br/>

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I'm currently looking for a job
+- 💪 I'm currently looking for a job

 - 🌱 I’m currently learning Mojo and Kubernetes

-- ⚡ Fun fact: I hate Go, allways Py
+- ⚡ Fun fact: I hate Go, always Py

 </td><td valign="top" width="50%">

 <img src="https://media.tenor.com/RZ5w2J_UhksAAAAM/pochita.gif" align="left" style="width: 100%" />

 </td></tr></table>

 <br/>

 ## Languages and Tools
 <div align="center">